-Bradford K. Smith is the president of Foundation Center, the leading source of information about philanthropy worldwide.
+Bradford Smith is the president of Foundation Center, the leading source of information about philanthropy worldwide.
 The Center maintains the most comprehensive database on U.S. and, increasingly, global grantmakers—a robust, accessible knowledge bank for the sector, together with research, education and training programs designed to advance knowledge of philanthropy.
-Before joining Foundation Center in 2008, Mr. Smith was president of the Oak Foundation in Geneva, Switzerland, a major family foundation with programs and grant activities in 41 countries.
+Before joining Foundation Center in 2008, Smith was president of the Oak Foundation in Geneva, Switzerland, a major family foundation with programs and grant activities in 41 countries.
 With the Ford Foundation, he worked as representative in Brazil before becoming vice president in the New York headquarters, responsible for the global Peace and Social Justice Program.
 During his 10-year tenure as vice president, the program provided hundreds of millions of dollars to organizations working on the issues of human rights, international cooperation, governance, and civil society, while supervising field operations on three continents and overseeing the creation of TrustAfrica.

-Mr. Smith serves on the board of directors of the Tinker Foundation and the advisory board of the United Nations Trust Fund for Human Security.
+Smith serves on the board of directors of the Tinker Foundation and the advisory board of the United Nations Trust Fund for Human Security.

-WANG MING, Dean of Institute for Philanthropy Tsinghua University, Professor of Public Management at Tsinghua University and also Director of the NGO Research Center in Tsinghua University, and Chief Editor of the China Nonprofit Review.
+Wang Ming, Dean of Institute for Philanthropy Tsinghua University, Professor of Public Management at Tsinghua University and also Director of the NGO Research Center in Tsinghua University, and Chief Editor of the China Nonprofit Review.
 He is the national member of CPPCC.
 He has written a dozen books, part of them was published by English and Japanese, including the Emerging Civil Society in China, 1978-2007, it has been published by Brill Press in Boston, and the NPOs in China, which was published by the First Press in Tokyo 2002.
 His research works mainly focus on NGOs’ development and innovation in china.
 He won the Academic Prize of 2017 Fukuoka Prize.

-Mr Stephen Wong received a B.A.
+Stephen Wong received a B.A.
 Degree in Economics from the University of Chicago, Phi Beta Kappa, and an M.A.
 Degree in East Asian Studies (Whitney and Betty MacMillan Center for International and Area Studies) from Yale University.
 Since then, he worked for a number of global financial institutions, including as an Executive Director in UBS (London) and a Managing Director at RBS.
 Mr. Wong joined Our Hong Kong Foundation as Senior Consultant in May 2015, and was appointed Deputy Executive Director and Head of Public Policy in November of the same year.
 He is now Deputy Executive Director and Head of Public Policy Institute.

 Mr. Wong’s public service includes various advisory roles appointed by the Hong Kong Government, including Committee Member of the Financial Services Development Council, Sub-committee Co-opt Member of the Sustainable Development Council, and Member of Investment Committee of the Beat Drugs Fund.
 Mr Wong is also active in community service.
 He is Chairman of the Clean Air Network and Vice Chairman of the Budget and Allocation Committee of the Community Chest.
 Mr. Wong is also a part-time Lecturer at the Chinese University of Hong Kong for the Master of Social Science in Global Political Economy, and an Adjunct Associate Professor at the Hong Kong University SPACE for the Institute for China Business.

-Having grown up in the local school system, Lynn realised that teaching and engagement in learning should neither be linear nor a case of one-size-fits.
+Having grown up in the local school system, she realised that teaching and engagement in learning should neither be linear nor a case of one-size-fits.
 She became highly aware that the arts have powerful potential to capture many different imaginations for personal growth and transformation, thereby driving an Arts for Change agenda in the past decade at AFTEC.

 An avid speaker on the arts & education, she has been invited regularly by diverse jurisdictions including Hong Kong, London, Brisbane, Penang, Venice and most recently by the Education Bureau in Kaohsiung (Taiwan) at the 2018 International Education Forum and Workshop for arts education practitioners.

-Lynn has constantly been involved in the arts community in various advisory, board and consultant capacities as well as being a guest artist with local performing companies in theatre and music.
+She has constantly been involved in the arts community in various advisory, board and consultant capacities as well as being a guest artist with local performing companies in theatre and music.